Prince7195/understanding-ts/README.md

     Understanding the basic and core consepts of typescript

+### Key Notes:

+    1. extends --> used to extend another class - Known for Inheritance.

+    2. implements --> used to implements same as an interface structure with required properties.

 ### Command References:

     1. tsc --init --> to generate tsconfig.json with basic configurations.